 You could do this by listing your chosen ad technology providers in a consent flow, or listing your chosen providers on a separate page of your site to which you direct your users from a consent flow.
 In either case, to comply with Google's EU User Consent Policy, you should link to the details provided by each provider that describes their activities.

-You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA for consent.
+You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA and the UK for consent.